WCoetser/Trl.PegParser/Readme.md

 _Trl.PegParser_ supports left recursion and contains safeguards against infinite loops in grammers due to cyclical non-terminal definitions.

+_Trl.PegParser_ prevents exponential parsing times based on parsing rules with multiple left recursion non-terminals through the use of memoization.

 An example of a simple parser for adding up numbers can be found in the `Trl.PegParser.SampleApp` folder of this repository.

 # Simple Example - Parsing only